moooofly/MarkSomethingDown/RabbitMQ/RabbitMQ 之 Sharding 插件.md

 sharded queue by that name.
 In this case the plugin will return a channel error to the user.

-These are the AMQP methods intercepted by the plugin, and the respective behaviour:
+下面给出的是该插件能够理解的 AMQP 方法，以及相应的处理行为：

 - `'basic.consume', QueueName`: The plugin will pick the sharded queue with the least amount of consumers from the `QueueName` shard.
 - `'basic.get', QueueName`: The plugin will pick the sharded queue with the least amount of consumers from the `QueueName` shard.
 - `'queue.declare', QueueName`: The plugin rewrites `QueueName` to be the first queue in the shard, so `queue.declare_ok` returns the stats for that queue.
 - `'queue.bind', QueueName`: since there isn't an actual `QueueName` queue, this method returns a channel error.
 - `'queue.unbind', QueueName`: since there isn't an actual `QueueName` queue, this method returns a channel error.
 - `'queue.purge', QueueName`: since there isn't an actual `QueueName` queue, this method returns a channel error.
 - `'queue.delete', QueueName`: since there isn't an actual `QueueName` queue, this method returns a channel error.